Stride-Labs/mainnet/incentivized-testnet/README.md

 **Thoughtful, clear submissions will be rewarded ***far*** more than low-effort submissions, which will receive minimal rewards.**

+**You do NOT need to make a submission to earn rewards for running validators and relayers.
+We will detect your validators and relayers using onchain data.**

 ### Disclaimers
 1. We will NOT verify your submission is valid until the incentivized testnet has finished.
 2. The points listed in the task are the max you can earn for completing the task with high quality.
 Most submissions will earn fewer points for low quality, or no points if they violate the rules.